Child Custody Factors in Indiana

 Indiana Code Title 31:

-Legal custody: Gives a parent the authority to make important decisions about the child's upbringing, including education, religion, and health care decisions.
+Legal custody: Gives a parent the authority to make important decisions about the child's upbringing, including education, religion, and health care.

-Physical custody: Refers to the parent with whom the child lives with most of the time.
+Physical custody: The parent with whom the child lives most of the time.

-Sole legal custody: One parent has the legal authority to make major decisions regarding the child's religious upbringing, education, and health care.
+Sole legal custody: One parent has the legal authority to make major decisions about the child's religious upbringing, education, and health care.

 Sole physical custody: The child lives with and is under the supervision of one parent and has visitation with the other parent (unless the court determines the visitation isn't in the child's best interests.)

-Shared physical custody: The child has periods of residing with and being under the supervision of each parent.
+Joint physical custody: The child has periods of living with and being under the supervision of each parent.

-• The wishes of the child, (with more consideration given to their wishes if the child is at least 14).
+• The wishes of the child, (with more consideration given if the child is at least 14)

 The court also considers the interaction and interrelationship of the child with:

-• Any other person who may significantly affect the child's best interests.
+• Any other person, like a grandparent, who may significantly affect the child's best interests

 Other factors include:

-• The fitness and suitability of each of the persons awarded joint custody;
+• The fitness and suitability of each of the people awarded joint custody

-• Whether the persons awarded joint custody are willing and able to communicate and cooperate in advancing the child's welfare;
+• Whether the people awarded joint custody are willing and able to communicate and cooperate in advancing the child's welfare

-• The wishes of the child, with more consideration given to the child's wishes if the child is 14;
+• The wishes of the child, with more consideration given if the child is 14 or older

-• The nature of the physical and emotional environment in the home of each of the persons awarded joint custody.
+• The nature of the physical and emotional environment in the home of each of the people awarded joint custody

 Child Custody Factors in Indiana: Related Resources

 Knowing the factors that Indiana uses to determine custody marks the beginning of your journey to asserting your custody rights.
-For specific information about how your case is impacted by the law, get legal help from a skilled Indiana attorney.
+For specific information about your case, get legal advice from a skilled Indiana family law attorney.

 Was this helpful?